bornpresident/Journey-to-GenAI-and-Red-teaming/README.md

 ## 🤝 Contributing
 Contributions are welcome!
 If you have additional resources, tools, or insights, please submit a pull request or open an issue.

-## 📝 Disclaimer
-This is a community-driven resource.
-Always verify the credibility and current relevance of any learning material or tool.